 Salt: to help balance and bring out the sweetness of the muffins.

-Banana: you will need 1 very ripe banana for this recipe.
+Banana: you will need 1 very ripe large banana.

-Sour cream: for moisture and making sure the muffins stay tender.
+Sour cream: for moisture and making sure the muffins stays tender.
 You can substitute in buttermilk or greek yogurt as well.

 Semi sweet chocolate chips: for texture and for having delicious chocolate throughout the muffins.
 Use your favorite chocolate chips, chocolate chunks, or chopped baking chocolate here!

 Nutella: the star of the show, because who doesn’t want nutella swirled on top of their muffins?!
-You can always omit the nutella from the recipe if needed, it’s just swirled on top.
+This part is optional but just a fun way to level-up the muffins.

 Do I need to use ripe bananas?